Aliases for CD6 Gene

 GeneCards Summary for CD6 Gene

 CD6 (CD6 Molecule) is a Protein Coding gene.
-Diseases associated with CD6 include Bronchus Cancer and Lower Lip Cancer.
+Diseases associated with CD6 include Inflammatory Bowel Disease 16 and Inflammatory Bowel Disease 18.
 Among its related pathways are Cell adhesion molecules (CAMs).
-GO annotations related to this gene include scavenger receptor activity.
-An important paralog of this gene is DMBT1.
+Gene Ontology (GO) annotations related to this gene include scavenger receptor activity.
+An important paralog of this gene is SSC5D.

 Cell adhesion molecule that mediates cell-cell contacts and regulates T-cell responses via its interaction with ALCAM/CD166 (PubMed:15048703, PubMed:15294938, PubMed:16352806, PubMed:16914752, PubMed:24945728, PubMed:24584089).
 Contributes to signaling cascades triggered by activation of the TCR/CD3 complex (PubMed:24584089).
 Functions as costimulatory molecule; promotes T-cell activation and proliferation (PubMed:15294938, PubMed:16352806, PubMed:16914752).
 Contributes to the formation and maturation of the immunological synapse (PubMed:15294938, PubMed:16352806).
 Functions as calcium-dependent pattern receptor that binds and aggregates both Gram-positive and Gram-negative bacteria.
 Binds both lipopolysaccharide (LPS) from Gram-negative bacteria and lipoteichoic acid from Gram-positive bacteria (PubMed:17601777).
 LPS binding leads to the activation of signaling cascades and down-stream MAP kinases (PubMed:17601777).
 Mediates activation of the inflammatory response and the secretion of pro-inflammatory cytokines in response to LPS (PubMed:17601777).